-Making healthy lifestyle choices can help you to live well with diabetes and minimise the risk of developing complications.
+Making healthy lifestyle choices and staying healthy can help you to live well with diabetes and minimise the risk of developing complications.
 Your healthy lifestyle choices should include regular physical activity, healthy eating, medication (if needed), blood glucose management and weight control.

 By becoming more active you can improve your general health and quality of life, which can help you to live well with diabetes.
 Learn more about exercising safely with diabetes.